Recoskie/JDasm/README.md

 Without it.
 You do not have a nice virtually mapped binary application in its proper address space.

 Also, without it.
 You would not be able to accurately make changes to sections of a program or read it.

+<a href="https://github.com/Recoskie/RandomAccessFileV/blob/master/RandomAccessDevice.java">RandomAccessDevice</a> extends the functions of RandomAccessFileV, giving it the ability to read any memory device in raw binary format.

 ------------------------------------------------------------
 Window GUI components.